hilda32e/Metagenomas-EvoDivMet/README.md

 # Metagenomas-EvoDivMet
 The scripts MetagenomeInfoTable.sh and gc_and_taxa.py create a .csv table from a .kraken and a fasta files.
-The information contained in the created table is:
+The information contained in the table is:

   1. NODE (contig number)
   2. Length